-"Local government will be the main vehicle of governance and public service at local level, leading economic, social and community development"
+"Local government will be the main vehicle of governance and public service at local level, leading economic, social and community development."

-The Kildare LECP 2015 presents a detailed overview of how Kildare is performing at local, regional and national level across a variety of indicators, culminating with a number of high level goals, objectives and actions needed to promote and support the economic, local and community development of Kildare.
+The Kildare LECP 2016 presents a detailed overview of how Kildare is performing at local, regional and national level across a variety of indicators, culminating with a number of high level goals, objectives and actions needed to promote and support the economic, local and community development of Kildare.

-A key element of the LECP process has been the carrying out of detailed socio-economic analysis of the county by the All-Island Research Observatory (AIRO) in Maynooth University, which identified the following key findings with respect to the economy and employment characteristics of Kildare:
+A key element of the LECP process has been the carrying out of detailed socio-economic analysis of the county by the All-Island Research Observatory (AIRO) in Maynooth University, which identified the following key findings in respect to the economy and employment characteristics of Kildare:

-- The population in Kildare has increased by more than 71% in the last 20 years; - Population density is highest in the north east of the county; - Kildare's urban population (72%) lives on 5% of the total land area within the county with the remaining rural population (28%) living on the remaining 95%; - Kildare's labour force was 104,226 persons in 2011 with a participation rate of 66%, the third highest in the State; - Over 40% of the total workforce living in Kildare work outside the county, mostly in Dublin (73% of all commuters); - Kildare is a significant employment destination, with 17% of its total jobs undertaken by inbound commuters;
+- The population in Kildare has increased by more than 71% in the last 20 years; - Population density is highest in the north east of the county; - Kildare's urban population (72%) lives on 5% of the total land area within the county with the remaining rural population (28%) living on the remaining 95%; - Kildare's labour force was 104,226 persons in 2011 with a participation rate of 66%, the third highest in the State;

+- Over 40% of the total workforce living in Kildare work outside the county, mostly in Dublin (73% of all commuters); - Kildare is a significant employment destination, with 17% of its total jobs undertaken by inbound commuters; and - Kildare has a well educated population, with 38% having a third level qualification, the fifth highest proportion in the State.